usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

         ros2 run ariac_tutorials tutorial_3.py

     The node will wait until the competition is ready.
-In a second terminal, run the following:

 - In *terminal 2*, run the following commands: